Grade 9-12

 Economists believe in optimization, but what does this mean for everyday decision making?
 How do you make decisions such as how long to study for, whether to spend an extra 30 minutes watching TV, is college worth it, and the list goes on and on.
 Well, since economics is all about choices, thinking like an economist may help you with questions such as these and others.
 Thinking on the margin is the key to decision making.
 When we make decisions, we are making comparisons between alternatives.
 What opportunity are you giving up?

-This lesson and video will help you walk your students through decision making like an economist.
+This lesson and video from Economics for Everyone will help you walk your students through decision-making like an economist.
 It may just change how they go about making everyday decisions in their lives, and how they think about decisions made by others.